-Essentially, a debt management program (DMP) is a professionally supported debt repayment plan.
-Working with a credit counselling agency, you enrol in a DMP and make one monthly payment to them.
+A debt management program (DMP) is a professionally supported debt repayment plan.
+Working with a credit counselling agency, you enrol in a DMP and make one monthly payment.
 Then, they distribute the payment to your creditors as agreed.

 Debt settlement is an attractive option for many people as it can often mean settling your debts for less than you owe.
 Working with a settlement company, you enrol in a debt settlement program.
-Then, the settlement firm negotiates with your creditors on your behalf, often lowering the amount you owe in the process.
+Then, the settlement firm negotiates with your creditors on your behalf, often lowering the amount you owe.

 A consumer proposal is the second most common consolidated credit solution you will hear about after bankruptcy.
-In this case, it means settling with your creditors for a lesser amount than you owe them.
+In this case, you settle with your creditors for a lesser amount than you owe them.

 As we explain in this post,